Has your team always delivered the projects on time?

 Process bottlenecks don’t just cause delays in delivery or demand overtime from employees.
 Still, they can cause budget overshoots, redundancy of work, low team morale, and dissatisfied clients.
 Process bottlenecks are a nightmare for any project manager, and instead of dealing with apparent symptoms, it is better to find the root cause and tackle the issue head-on.

 Everyone you know, some have faced bottlenecks in their workplace at one time or the other – either as the person who caused it or the one enduring it.
 There could be a completely harmless one-off occurrence that’s causing the break in production or a legitimate reason -like lack of inventory or poor planning.

 As a project manager, what have you done when dealing with such a situation at the workplace?

 But how do we identify bottlenecks and use the right tools to resolve them at your workplace?
-If you want to know what is a bottleneck in business and how to resolve them, this is the article for you.
+If you want to know what is a bottleneck process in business and how to resolve it, this is the article for you.